DevTeam/Pure.DI/readme/ReadmeTemplate.md

 ## Key features

-Pure.DI is __NOT__ a framework or library, but a source code generator.
-It generates a partial class for creating object graphs in a pure DI paradigm.
+Pure.DI is not a framework or library, but a source code generator.
+It generates a partial class to create object graphs in the Pure DI paradigm.
 To make this object graph accurate, it uses a set of hints that are checked at compile time.
-Since all the work is done at compile time, at run time you only have efficient code that is ready to be used.
-This resulting generated code does not depend on library calls or .NET reflection and is efficient in terms of performance and memory consumption since, like normal code, it is subject to optimization and is inserted into the application seamlessly, excluding delegates, boxing, etc..
+Since all the work is done at compile time, you only have effective code ready to use at run time.
+The generated code is independent of .NET library calls or reflection and is efficient in terms of performance and memory consumption because, like normal code, it is subject to all optimizations and integrates seamlessly into any application - without using delegates, extra method calls, boxing, type conversions, etc.

-- [X] DI without any IoC/DI containers, frameworks, dependencies and therefore without any performance impact and side effects.
+- [X] DI without any IoC/DI containers, frameworks, dependencies and therefore without performance impact or side effects.
   >_Pure.DI_ is actually a [.NET code generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
 It generates simple code as well as if you were doing it yourself: de facto just a bunch of nested constructors` calls.
 And you can see this code at any time.
-- [X] A predictable and verified dependency graph is built and verified on the fly while you write your code.
+- [X] A predictable and verifiable dependency graph is built and verified on the fly while you write the code.
   >All the logic for analyzing the graph of objects, constructors, methods happens at compile time.
 Thus, the _Pure.DI_ tool notifies the developer about missing or circular dependency, for cases when some dependencies are not suitable for injection, etc., at compile-time.
 Developers have no chance of getting a program that crashes at runtime due to these errors.
 All this magic happens simultaneously as the code is written, this way, you have instant feedback between the fact that you made some changes to your code and your code was already checked and ready for use.
 - [X] Does not add any dependencies to other assemblies.
   >Using a pure DI approach, you don't add runtime dependencies to your assemblies.
-- [X] High performance, including C# and JIT compilers optimizations.
+- [X] Highest performance, including compiler and JIT optimizations.
   >All generated code runs as fast as your own, in pure DI style, including compile-time and run-time optimizations.
 As mentioned above, graph analysis doing at compile-time, but at run-time, there are just a bunch of nested constructors, and that's it.
-- [X] Works everywhere.
+- [X] It works everywhere.
   >Since a pure DI approach does not use any dependencies or the [.NET reflection](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) at runtime, it does not prevent your code from working as expected on any platform: Full .NET Framework 2.0+, .NET Core, .NET, UWP/XBOX, .NET IoT, Xamarin, Native AOT, etc.
 - [X] Ease of use.
   >The _Pure.DI_ API is very similar to the API of most IoC/DI libraries.
 And it was a deliberate decision: the main reason is that programmers do not need to learn a new API.